 I am a PhD candidate in the Department of Computer Science at the University of Colorado Boulder, where I started in Fall 2015 and received an MS in Fall 2017.
 I am a member of the Programming Languages and Verification (CUPLV), advised by Professor Evan Chang.
 Previously, I was a student at Williams College, in Williamstown, MA, where I graduated in June 2015 with a BA in Computer Science and Mathematics.

 I am interested in building static analysis tools and formalisms that are able to handle the complexities of modern software development.

 Currently, I am working on incremental and demand-driven abstract interpretation, using graph-based techniques to efficiently and soundly deliver analysis results when and where they're needed.

-I've also worked on a range of other program analysis topics in both academia and industry including refinement type systems, bounded symbolic execution, and software engineering applications of program analysis.
+I've also worked on a range of other program analysis topics in both academia and industry including refinement type systems, type inference, and bounded symbolic execution.

 Paper @ PLDI '21

 Virtual, June 2021

 Our paper Demanded Abstract Interpretation will be presented at the ACM/SIGPLAN Conference on Programming Language Design and Implementation (PLDI 2021)